-You may think the comfort of an SCBA is subjective, but it’s really not.
+You may think the comfort of a self-contained breathing apparatus (SCBA) is subjective, but it’s really not.
 Here are 10 obvious — and not so obvious — ways firefighters should judge the comfort of their SCBA.

 1. Realistic Movement

 The SCBA feels nice on your back, right?
 When you tried it on in the training room, it felt good.
 When you did some light work during the evaluation it didn’t feel bad, did it?
 Try donning the SCBA and make some actual fireground movements.
 Bend over and twist.
 Reach.
 Run.
-Judge comfort on the full range of motions not just light work in a training room.
+Judge comfort on the full range of motions with other tools and on-air, not just light work in a training room.

 2. Air Delivery

 An SCBA is meant to deliver air when you probably wouldn’t survive without it.
 Let that sink in for a moment.
-You probably wouldn’t survive without it.
-I don’t know about you, but that sounds like a very uncomfortable situation.
-First thing I would think of when it comes to this issue of comfort is how comfortable I am with the delivery of that air.
-A sweatshirt is comfortable to wear.
-But will you still be comfortable when running into a smoky hallway with it on your back in place of an SCBA?
-No, you wouldn’t because you are shopping for an SCBA to deliver air to you in that hallway and a sweatshirt would not do that.
+You probably would not survive without it.
+First thing to think of when it comes to this issue of comfort is how comfortable you are with the delivery of that air.
+It’s more comfortable not to wear any SCBA at all.
+But would you still be comfortable running into a smoky hallway without it?
+No, you wouldn’t, because you are shopping for safety, and that outweighs the discomfort.

 Does your SCBA notify you if you have a debris-induced failure limiting your air?
-Maybe you got some material consistent with drywall filler inside your system that started to plug air flow through the reducer or plug the filter, possibly during a cylinder change when you were in a rush (not like anyone is ever in a rush doing a cylinder change on scene).
-What if I told you that my SCBA was likely the only one in the world with a complete backup pressure reducer which would take over in that situation, AND NOTIFY YOU that you were starting to have a problem with air flow?
+Maybe something like drywall filler got inside your system and started to plug airflow through the reducer or plug the filter.
+Maybe this happened during a cylinder change when you were in a rush.
+What if I told you that not every SCBA is made equal and only a few SCBA models come with a built-in backup pressure reducer that would take over in that situation, AND NOTIFY YOU that you were starting to have a problem with airflow?
 Is that comforting?

 4. Automatic Mayday Signals